kubernetes/community/governance.md

  * identify all features in the current release from the SIG
  * track all features (in the repo with all the fields complete)
  * attend your SIG meetings
- * attend the PM group meetings
+ * attend the PM group meetings which occur 3-5 times per release
  * identify the annual roadmap
  * advise their SIG as needed